Kazue Takahashi

 Kazue Oizumi (大泉 和枝, Ōizumi Kazue), known by the stage name Kazue Takahashi (高橋 和枝, Takahashi Kazue), was a Japanese actress and voice actress.
-Kazue was best known as the voice of Shoutarou Kaneda ("Jimmy Sparks") in Tetsujin 28-go ("Gigantor").
+She was best known as the voice of Shoutarou Kaneda ("Jimmy Sparks") in Tetsujin 28-go ("Gigantor").
 She debuted in 1949.

-Kazue was also known for roles in Kaiju Booska and Sazae-san.
+Takahashi was also known for roles in Kaiju Booska and Sazae-san.

-Kazue graduated from Kasei-Gakuin University.
+Takahashi graduated from Kasei-Gakuin University.

 In February 1998, she came down with myelodysplastic syndrome and was transported to the Bunkyo-ku Tokyo University hospital.
-Three days after her 70th birthday, Kazue died in the Bunkyo-ku Tokyo University hospital annex.
+Three days after her 70th birthday, Takahashi died in the Bunkyo-ku Tokyo University hospital annex.
 She presumably died from bone marrow cancer.

 In February 2010, she received a posthumous "Special Merit Award" from the 4th Seiyū Awards.